jrpool/learning-os-software/GLOSSARY.md

 A piece of curriculum that may be completed by a Learner designed to teach and give practice with one or more particular skills.

-# Member Learner
+# Member User

-A Member Learner is a Learners Guild Member who is currently engaged in the program within a given Pod.
+A Member Uearner is a Learners Guild Member who is currently engaged in the program within a given Pod.

-# Non-member Learner
+# Non-member User

-A Non-Member Learner is someone who has not yet indicated they want to join a Pod, but may eventually convert to an Applicant.
+A Non-Member User is someone who has not yet indicated they want to join a Pod, but may eventually convert to an Applicant.
 Use-case: imagine that students enrolled with Black Girls Code use the Learners Guild challenge system for part of their learning within that organization.
 Some may later decide to apply to become a Member of Learners Guild.

 # Organization